 REQUIRED EDUCATION, TRAINING AND EXPERIENCE:

-- Diploma in Human/Social Service or related field and related experience supporting youth with special needs
+- Diploma in Human/Social Service or related field and related experience supporting youth with special needs or challenging behaviours

 - Current Emergency First Aid with CPR (Community Care) is required